oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

     6. Remove the claim `_sd_alg` from the SD-JWT payload.
 4. If any digest value is encountered more than once in the Issuer-signed JWT payload (directly or recursively via other Disclosures), the SD-JWT MUST be rejected.
 5. If any Disclosure was not referenced by digest value in the Issuer-signed JWT (directly or recursively via other Disclosures), the SD-JWT MUST be rejected.
-6. Check that the SD-JWT is valid using claims such as `nbf`, `iat`, and `exp` in the processed payload.
+6. Check that the SD-JWT is valid using claims such as `nbf`, `exp`, and `aud` in the processed payload, if present.
 If a required validity-controlling claim is missing (see (#sd-validity-claims)), the SD-JWT MUST be rejected.

 If any step fails, the SD-JWT is not valid, and processing MUST be aborted.
 Otherwise, the JSON document resulting from the preceding processing and verification steps, herein referred to as the processed SD-JWT payload, can be made available to the application to be used for its intended purpose.